phibronotchi-beep/solaris-framework/FAQ.md

 - May not be able to file patents in your country (if disclosed first)
 - Can still file in US/Canada (12-month grace period)

-### Is Solaris Framework itself copyrighted/licensed?
+### Is Phyllux Framework itself copyrighted/licensed?

 **YES!**